oracle-livelabs/database/microtx-xa-stock-broker-app/run-xa-app/run-xa-app.md

 To provide the configuration and environment details in the `values.yaml` file:

-1. Open the `values.yaml` file, which is located in the `/home/oracle/microtx/otmm-22.3.2/samples/xa/java/bankapp/Helmcharts` folder.
+1. Open the `values.yaml` file, which is in the `/home/oracle/microtx/otmm-22.3.2/samples/xa/java/bankapp/Helmcharts` folder.

 2. Enter values that you have noted down for the following fields under `security` in `UserBanking`.

-    * `clientSecret`: Enter the value of the client secret value that you had copied in step 11 of [task 2](#task-2-configure-keycloak).
+    * `clientSecret`: Enter the value of the client secret value that you had copied in step 11 of [Task 2](#Task2:ConfigureKeycloak).
-    * `issuerURL`: Enter the URL that you had copied in step 14 of [task 2](#task-2-configure-keycloak).
+    * `issuerURL`: Enter the URL that you had copied in step 14 of [Task 2](#Task2:ConfigureKeycloak).
     * `logoutRedirectURL`: Enter the URL in the format, `http://$CLUSTER_IPADDR/bankapp`.
-Where, `CLUSTER_IPADDR` is the external IP address of the Istio ingress gateway that you have noted down in [Task 1](#task-1-configure-minikube-and-start-a-tunnel).
+Where, `CLUSTER_IPADDR` is the external IP address of the Istio ingress gateway that you have noted down in [Task 1](#Task1:ConfigureMinikubeandStartaTunnel).
 For example, `http://192.0.2.117/bankapp`.

 3. Under `StockBroker`, set `deploymentEnabled` to `true`.
 You must set this flag to true before deploying the Stock Broker service.